End-to-End Conformal Calibration for Optimization Under Uncertainty: End-to-End Training of Conformally Calibrated Uncertainty Sets

 To include calibration during training, we assume that for every $(x,y)$ in our training set, $s_\theta(x,y)$ is differentiable w.r.t. $\theta$ almost everywhere; this assumption holds for common nonconformity score functions, including those used in this paper.
 We then adopt the conformal training approach \citep{stutz_learning_2022} in which a separate $q$ is chosen in each minibatch, as shown in \Cref{alg:dauq}.
 The chosen $q$ depends on $\theta$ (through $s_\theta$), and $z_\theta^\star(x_i)$ depends on the chosen $q$.
 Therefore $\pderiv{z_\theta^\star}{\theta}$ involves calculating $\pderiv{z_\theta^\star}{q} \pderiv{q}{\theta}$, where $\pderiv{q}{\theta}$ requires differentiating through the empirical quantile function.
 Whereas \citet{stutz_learning_2022} uses a smoothed approximate quantile function for calculating $q$, we find the smoothing unnecessary, as the gradient of the empirical quantile function is unique and well-defined almost everywhere.
 Importantly, our exact gradient is both more computationally efficient and simpler to implement than the smoothed approximate quantile approach.
-We describe our approach in greater detail in \Cref{sec:appendix_diff_conformal}.
+See \Cref{sec:appendix_diff_conformal} for more details.

-After training has concluded and we have performed the final conformal calibration step, the resulting model enjoys the following theoretical guarantee on performance (\emph{cf.} \cite[Proposition 1]{sun_predict-then-calibrate_2023}).
+After training has concluded and we have performed the final conformal calibration step, the resulting model enjoys the following theoretical guarantee on performance (\emph{cf.} \citet[Proposition 1]{sun_predict-then-calibrate_2023}).

-\begin{proposition} After following our training and calibration procedure, we achieve with probability $1-\alpha$ (with respect to $x,y$, and the calibration set $\Dc$) the following upper bound on task loss: